AudioKit/AudioKit/docs/Samplers.md

 The AudioKit class **AppleSampler** basically just wraps an instance of *AUsampler* and makes its Objective-C based API accessible from Swift.
 Most music apps use the higher-level **AKMIDISampler** class, whose `enableMIDI()` function connects it directly to the stream of incoming MIDI data.

-## AKSamplePlayer
-**AKSamplePlayer** was the AudioKit group's first attempt to address some of the limitations of *AUSampler*/**AppleSampler**, by building a new sample-playback engine in Objective-C.

-**SamplerPlayer** loads a single sample into memory (via an **AVAudioFile** which can interpret most common audio-file formats) and allows very precise programmatic control over playback parameters, such as loop start and end points, which in **AppleSampler** must be pre-coded into a metadata file.

-Although it does allow control of playback speed by means of the `rate` property, **SamplerPlayer** was not designed for MIDI control.
-It has no built-in means to convert note pitches into `rate` changes.
-It is therefore primarily useful for atonal samples such as drums or sound-effects, which don't require pitch-shifting.

 ## Sampler
 **Sampler** is a second attempt to address the limitations of *AUSampler*.
 Like *AUSampler*/**AppleSampler**, it is 64-voice polyphonic and features a per-voice, stereo low-pass filter with resonance and ADSR envelopes for both amplitude and filter cutoff.
-Like AKSamplePlayer, samples must be loaded into memory and remain resident there; it does not do streaming.
+Samples must be loaded into memory and remain resident there; it does not do streaming.

 Sampler is very new, and as this document is being written, still has a few bugs, especially when the per-voice filters are enabled.
 It remains under very active development, so users are encouraged to check the latest version in the *develop* branch of the main AudioKit repo in GitHub, and also to report bugs on GitHub and ask questions on [StackOverflow](https:stackoverflow.com) (remember to use the "tag" *AudioKit*).